-Figure 8.17 Policy routing - a link reserved for a specific server
+Figure 9.13 Policy routing - a link reserved for a specific server

-Note: In the second rule, automatic interface selection is used.
-This means that the Internet 4Mbit link is also used for network traffic load balancing.
+In the second rule, automatic interface selection is used.
+This means that the Internet 4 Mbit link is also used for link load balancing.
 Email traffic is certainly still respected and has higher priority on the link reserved by the first rule.
 This means that total load will be efficiently balanced between both links all the time.

-If you need to reserve a link only for a specific traffic (i.e. route other traffic through other links), go to Configuration $\rightarrow$ Interfaces and set the speed of the link to 0 Mbit/s.
+If you need to reserve a link only for a specific traffic (i.e. route other traffic through other links), go to $Configuration \rightarrow Interfaces$ and set the speed of the link to OMbit/s.
 In this case the link will not be used for automatic load balancing.
 Only traffic specified in corresponding traffic rules will be routed through it.